lmsace/lmsace-connect-woocommerce/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-LMSACE Connect plugin connects the popular Moodle LMS with woocommerce.
+LMSACE Connect plugin connects the popular Moodle™ LMS with woocommerce.
 LMSACE Connect will help the course creators to sell their courses on WordPress.

 == Description ==

-LMSACE Connect will connects the popular Moodle LMS with woocommerce.
-LMSACE Connect will help the course creators to sell their courses on WordPress.

-Using LMSACE Connect users link their Moodle courses as woocommerce products in WP.
-Once the customer purchases the course-linked product and the order status is updated to complete, then the customer will be created in Moodle LMS and enrolled in the linked course as a selected role.

-Also, customer can access their purchased course products on the My-Courses page which is added in the My-Accounts section.

-Sell course in Wordpress Using LMSACE Connect:

-1. Sell your course in Multiple WordPress.
-2. Creates woocommerce customer in Moodle LMS.
-3. Auto enrol the user into Moodle LMS Course.
-4. Suspend user / Unenrol user if order refunded.
-5. Access WooCommerce great multiple payment methods.

-Helpfull Adminstration Features:

-1. Import moodle courses as WooCommerce products.
-2. Create course category as product category.
-3. Save the imported courses in draft state.
-4. Sync the Moodle LMS course with existing products.
-5. Update synced course product.

-Commercial features in free of cost:

-1. Sell course with WooCommerce.
-2. Selective syncronatation.
-3. Selective customer roles in Moodle LMS course.
-4. Selective refund options.
-5. Seperate page with list of purchased course products.
+This plugin is an extension of WooCommerce which allows you to sell your Moodle™ LMS courses with WooCommerce shopping cart.
+Simply assign Moodle™ course(s) to a WooCommerce product.
+When a student purchases the product in Woocommerce, they will be automatically enrolled into the associated course(s) in Moodle™ LMS.

+**Plugin Features**

+- Seamlessly integrates WooCommerce with Moodle™ LMS
+- Import courses from Moodle™ to the Woocommerce store.
+- Select the Moodle™ course(s) you want to associate with the product when you create a product in WooCommerce.
+- Choose any payment gateway offered by Woocommerce and use it to accept payment for your Moodle™ LMS courses.
+- After a successful product purchase in Woocommerce, the integration will auto-enroll the customer into the Moodle™ course(s) so that they can begin taking the course.
+- Removes users from Moodle™ courses when refunded or cancelling a Woocommerce order.

+**Benefits of integrating Moodle™ LMS with Woocommerce Store**

+There are several benefits of using WooCommerce as your shopping cart solution with Moodle™.
+Integrating WooCommerce with Moodle™ helps in optimizing the checkout process.
+Let’s Readout deeper to know about the top benefits of integrating WooCommerce with Moodle™.

+- Grow your sales by offering Coupons & Discounts for your Learners
+- Can sell physical products along with course
+- Offer multiple payment options out of 100+ payment gateways
+- Take advantage of several other WooCommerce extensions
+- Connect with Email Marketing Platforms
+- Different ways to boost marketing and sales
+- WooCommerce Integrates With Most CRM Platforms
+- Automatically enroll students after payment
+- You Can Add up-sells, order bumps, and other revenue boosters
+- [PRO] Sell multiple courses bundled
+- [PRO] Monetize online courses via offering membership subscriptions

+**Suggestions**

+If you have any suggestions on how to improve this plugin, feel free to [contact us](https://www.lmsace.com/contact-lmsace/) and leave your comment.
+All opinions are welcome.
+We’re grateful for your support and contribution

+**Rate Us & Review**

+If you love our plugin, please give us a full five-star rating so that we know that our works are valued and appreciated.
+This will drive and motivate us to improve our plugins with more useful features further.
+Tell us what you think and suggest some ways for improvement.
+We highly appreciate your support and love.

 == Installation ==

+**Note:** This plugin is an extension of WooCommerce, so the WooCommerce plugin must be installed and activated on your WordPress site for this plugin to work properly.

 = Minimum Requirements =

-* PHP 7.2 or greater is recommended
-* MySQL 5.6 or greater is recommended
+- PHP version 5.6 or higher
-* WordPress 5.3 or higher
+- WordPress 4.7 or higher
-* Moodle 3.5 or higher
+- WooCommerce 3.0 or higher
-* Woocommerce 5.0 or higher
+- Moodle™ 3.7 or higher
+- Administrative access to your WordPress and Moodle™ site

-== Automatic installation ==
+= Automatic installation =

-* Goto the "Add new" section under the "Plugins" menu.
+- Go to the "Add new" section under the "Plugins" menu.
-* Search the plugin by entering the "lmsace-connect" in the search box.
+- Search the plugin by entering the "lmsace-connect" in the search box.
-* You will found the plugin LMSACE WooCommerce Moodle in the plugins search listing.
+- You will find the plugin **LMSACE WooCommerce Moodle** in the plugins search listing.
-* Click the "**Install Now**" button.
+- Click the "**Install Now**" button.
-* Once plugin files are added to the wordpress, you can found the "**Activiate**" button.
+- Once plugin files are added to WordPress, you can find the "**Activate**" button.
-* By clicking the "**Activiate**" button, you can able to access the features of LACONN.
+- By clicking the "**Activate**" button, you can able to access the features of LACONN.

-== Manual installation ==
+= Manual installation =

-1. Download the latest '**lmsace-connect**' plugin from wordpress plugins directory
+1. Download the plugin file [lmsace-connect-woocommerce.zip](http://www.lmsace.com/plugins/downloads/lmsace-connect-woocommerce.zip)
-2. Login to your WordPress as site administration.
+2. In your WordPress admin area, navigate to PLUGINS > ADD NEW
-4. Go to '*Plugins*' -> '*Add New*' -> '*Upload Plugin*', On here upload the plugin zip '**lmsace-connect.zip**'.
+3. Click Upload Plugin
+4. Browse for **lmsace-connect-woocommerce.zip** file you downloaded in Step 1
-5. Click the "**Instal Now**" button.
+5. Click Install Now
-6. You will get **success message** once the plugin installed successfully.
-7. By clicking "**Activiate**" button on success page, Plugin will activated and you will redirect to Your dashboard.
+6. Click Activate Plugin

+**In the same way, you have to install the [LMSACE Connect’s](https://github.com/lmsace/lmsace-connect-moodle) corresponding Moodle™ plugin too ( Manual Installation )**

 == Screenshots ==

-1. Moodle site connection details.
+1. Moodle™ connection setup
-2. Import courses.
+2. General setup
-3. Import selective courses.
+3. Selective courses import
+4. Various import options
+5. Course as product
-4. Link existing product with course.
+6. Make existing products as course product
-5. My-courses list.
-7. Enrolment detail for the order.
+7. Order enrolment status
+8. My enrolled courses

 == Frequently Asked Questions ==

-1. How to Create site connection details in moodle to connect with LACONN ?
+1. How to Create site connection details in Moodle™ to connect with LMSACE Connect ?
-You need to Generate tokens in your moodle side.
-Please follow the instructions in readme of [LMSACE Connect Moodle](https://github.com/lmsace/lmsace_connect/README.md)
+You need to Generate tokens on your Moodle™ site.
+Please follow the instructions in the readme of [LMSACE Connect Moodle](https://github.com/lmsace/lmsace-connect-moodle)

-2. Which course details are used in the product when import course as product ?
+2. Which course details are used in the product when importing the course as a product?
-From moodle course the details "Course name, course description, course image" are imported to woocommerce product.
+From Moodle™ course the details "Course name, course description, course image" are imported to woocommerce product.

-3. Can we connect multiple moodle site in one wordpress using LACONN ?
+3. Can we connect multiple Moodle™ sites in one WordPress using LMSACE Connect ?
-No, For now its not available in LACONN.
+No, For now, it's not available in LMSACE Connect.

-4. Where can I post bug/issues releated to the LACONN.
+4. Where can I post bugs/issues related to the LMSACE Connect.
-You can post your issues in our [LACONN issues forum](https://lmsace.com/lac/issues).
+You can post your issues in our [LMSACE Connect issues forum](https://github.com/lmsace/lmsace-connect-woocommerce/issues).

-5. How can I request a features for LACONN ?
+5. How can I request a feature for LMSACE Connect ?
-We are happy to hear any feature request for LACONN.
+We are happy to hear any feature request for LMSACE Connect.
 If you feel anything really important features are missing.
-Post the feature in [Request Feature for LACONN](https://lmsace.com/lac/request-features)
+Post the feature in [Request Feature for LMSACE Connect](https://github.com/lmsace/lmsace-connect-woocommerce/issues)

-6. Can I build custom feature in LACONN through LMSACE ?
+6. Can I build a custom feature in LMSACE Connect through LMSACE?
 Yes, We can build your custom features for your sites.
-You can post your [Custom Requirement](https://lmsace.com/lac#customrequirement) here.
+You can post your [Custom Requirement](https://www.lmsace.com/contact-lmsace/) here.

 == Changelog ==

 = 1.0 =
-Inital LACONN Release Version
+Initial LMSACE Connect Release Version

 == Upgrade Notice ==

 = 1.0 =
 Initial release.
-No any upgrade notices
+No upgrade notices